 If the injury was a result of weak planking, non-existent bracing, inadequate safety procedures, insufficient training for workers, or by an object falling off the scaffolding, then the injured person may be able to file a premises liability claim.

 Malfunctioning equipment injuries can occur when the heavy equipment is being negligently operated or fail to function properly.

 When a person is injured as a result of negligent operation or a malfunction of the equipment, a premises liability claim may be filed.

 Injuries in a parking lot or parking structure can occur due to trip hazards, motor vehicle collisions with other cars or pedestrians, slip and falls on slick grease, or from the negligent operation of a motor vehicle by a parking lot attendant.

 The state of California follows what is known as the pure comparative fault rule.
 This means if you were partially responsible for your accident, your compensation may be decreased by the percentage of blame assigned to you.

-Our firm has vast experience in a wide range of premises liability cases such as slip and fall, negligent security, wrongful death, explosions, catastrophic injuries, or cases involving shooting on a business premises.
+Our firm has vast experience in a wide range of premises liability cases such as slip and falls, negligent security, wrongful death, explosions, catastrophic injuries, or cases involving shooting on business premises.

 We have over 20 years of experience, developing the ability to understand often-complex issues that are involved in premises liability cases.